mark-tasaka/PHP-JQuery-DCC-Warrior-Character-Generator-Version-4/README.md

 ----------

+Update 1.03: 2023-02-24

+Replaced the Warrior Character Sheet with an updated character sheet.

 Update 1.02: 2023-02-23

 Implemented minor adjustments to the program.
 As well, added a link to a live version of the DCC Warrior Character Generator Version 4 to the ReamMe file.